 Their protective instincts are easy to see, and a big German shepherd is surely one of the most intimidating breeds to encounter in a proverbial dark alley.

-Although they make great family pets and are one of the easier breeds to train, German shepherds are not ideal for homes that harbor allergy sufferers.
+Although they are loyal companions who are one of the easier breeds to train, German shepherds are not ideal for homes that harbor allergy sufferers.
 Shepherds shed by the fistful, and they’ll quickly bury your belongings in an archeological layer of hair.

 6. Great Pyrenees

 One unusual, somewhat paradoxical breed on our list is the great Pyrenees.
 These dogs often grow very large (some males exceed 150 pounds) and they have a very protective nature.

 However, the net impression of a Great Pyrenees can be quite intimidating, especially to those who are not comfortable with dogs.
 Great Pyrenees were originally developed to guard sheep and other livestock – that’s part of the reason for their fluffy appearance.
 They were tasked with not only monitoring their flock, but also protecting it from wolves or other predators – by physical means if need be.

 The Great Pyrenees is one of the gentlest breeds on our list with respect to their families, but they aren’t a good choice for all owners.
 For example, Great Pyrenees do not adapt well to apartment life, and they are Olympic-caliber shedders.
 They can also be somewhat difficult to train and march to the beat of their own drum.

 7. Great Dane

 Great Danes are absolutely huge dogs (big individuals may reach 200 pounds and stand nearly 3-feet-tall at the shoulder), who are able to intimidate many people by virtue of their imposing appearance alone (and their powerful bark certainly helps).
 Like so many of the other breeds on our list, Great Danes may look frightening, but they are the quintessential “gentle giant” breed.

 But despite their warm-and-fuzzy personalities, Great Danes require proper training and socialization from an early age.
 Failing to do so can actually be dangerous, given the size of these immense beasts.
 Because of this, they are rarely appropriate for first-time owners or those who lack the desire to engage in a proper training regimen.